ingo/ingo.github.io/_recipes/bulgogi_sauce.md

 umami: "\u2713"
 ---

-The combination of soy sauce, pear, sesame, garlic, and onion makes a sauce that works well to marinate beef, pork, chicken or tofu.
+The combination of soy sauce, sesame, garlic, and onion makes a sauce that works well to marinate beef, pork, chicken or tofu.
+The Coca-Cola helps tenderize the meat.
 Use it to infuse Korean flavor into anything you are grilling or cooking.

 ### Ingredients